respoke/web-examples/app/modules/group-messaging/README.md

 ## Application Overview

-The group messaging demo (/modules/group-messaging) is designed to demonstrate how to use the respoke API to message both individual users and users that are participating in a group chat.
+The group messaging application (`/modules/group-messaging`) is designed to demonstrate how to use the respoke API to chat with individual users and users that are participating in a group chat.

 ### Logging in

-To log in as a user, navigate to `/modules/group-messaging`.
+To log in as a user navigate to `/modules/group-messaging`.
 Enter a username (or an email address) and submit the form.
 You will be added to the "Everyone" group automatically and redirected to the main chat screen.
 You should see a buddy roster with the "Everyone" group listed on the left.

-__HINT__: If you use an email address associated to a [gravatar](https://secure.gravatar.com) account, your gravatar will be displayed in the buddy and message lists!
+__HINT__: If you use an email address associated with a [gravatar](https://secure.gravatar.com) account, your gravatar will be displayed in the buddy and message lists!

 Open another browser (or a private browsing window in your current browser) and repeat this process using a different username (or email address).
-You should see the "user" from each browser appear in the other browser window's roster.
+You should see each "user" appear in each respective buddy list.

 ![logging in](login.png)